xBeastMode/ServerManager/README.md

 |---------|-------------------------------------------|

 Server-Manager is used to turn on and off many things in your server.</br>
-Note :You can Customize Everything in Config.yml and Messages.yml</br>
+Note : You can Customize Everything in Config.yml and Messages.yml</br>
 Here is a list of things you can manage.

 | Things You Can Manage |